erikdubois/Sardi/README.md

 If any of the icons are missing this theme will use Numix and Numix Circle.

 You should install it as a fall-back icon theme.
 It is a 'just in case' scenario.
 Follow the steps described here.
+It is such a nice icon theme you should have it anyway.

 https://github.com/numixproject/numix-icon-theme-circle